-ally viable land is in hand of private sector and is located in close proximity to urban centre's.

-Approximately 66% of the total land area is privately owned while 33% of the total land area is owned by the state mainly in Traditional Authority areas.
+- The higher percentage of commercially viable land is in hand of private sector and is located in close proximity to urban centre's. - Approximately 66% of the total land area is privately owned while 33% of the total land area is owned by the state mainly in Traditional Authority areas.
 A negligible extent is municipal commonage.
 Map 6 indicates land owned by the state versus land owned privately.